wnyao/learning-notes/javascript/cascading-style-sheet/flexbox-layout.md

 // row: left to right
 // row-reverse: right to left
-// column: same as row but top to bottom
+// column: top to bottom
-// column-reverse: same as row-reverse but bottonm to top
+// column-reverse: bottonm to top
 ```

 - Establish the main-axis.